 Brownie mixes have gotten more diverse in recent years — but even those options are usually only “with nuts”, “with caramel” or “with more chocolate to make them gooey”.

 If you have some white chocolate and a way to make coffee, you have all you need to take that basic box and make it into a treat to wow your friends.

 To get started, just read the instructions on the box of mix; however, instead of water, add coffee (and any flavor will do — I just wouldn’t use too dark of a brew or else it might end up being a little bitter).

 I broke half a bar of baking chocolate into small pieces and added them to the mix.
 I used baking chocolate because it won’t melt and be absorbed into your brownies like smaller chips would be.

 I put the brownie mixture into an 8″ x 8″ baking pan, and baked as instructed on the box.
 Make sure you use a toothpick to test whether the brownies are done before you remove them from the oven.

-When the brownies are done and the toothpick comes out clean, top the still hot brownies with a cup and a half of white chocolate chips.
+While the brownies are still hot, top them with the white chocolate chips.
 Cover the pan and allow the chips to melt, about 5-10 minutes.
-Once the chips are completely soft, smooth them across the top of the brownies so that they are completely covered, and then set aside to cool.
+Once the chips are completely soft, use a spatula or knife to spread the melted chocolate across the top of the brownies.

-I cut my finished brownies into squares, set up a selection of coffees from Gourmesso Coffee so that my friends could pick what flavor of coffee they wanted to drink with their brownies, and boom, happy faces all around!
+I cut my finished white chocolate chunk brownies into squares.
+Then I set up a selection of coffees from Gourmesso Coffee so that my friends could pick what flavor of coffee they wanted to drink with their brownies, and boom, happy faces all around!